 The lowdown on container gardening

 Container gardens have been used to cultivate produce since the pharaohs ruled Egypt.
 The Egyptians began using containers to cultivate highly prized exotic plants from far-off lands.
-Today, you can use container gardening methods to maximize your small garden space, introduce your children to the wonders of gardening and teach them about the natural food cycle, or to just provide your family with a little food, freshness, and fun.
+Today, you can use container gardening methods to maximize your small garden space, introduce your children to the wonders of gardening and teach them about the natural food cycle, or to just provide your family with a little food, freshness and fun.

-Container gardening holds many positives — and some people who do have the space to create a traditional garden even prefer to maintain a container garden.
+Container gardening has many positives — and some people who do have the space to create a traditional garden even prefer to maintain a container garden.
 Containers can be arranged at a variety of heights to suit the needs of your family.
 Soil can be mixed to meet the specific needs of the plant you are growing.
 Some containers can be moved to maximize sun/shade and temperature fluctuations.
 Almost anything that holds soil (and to which you can add drainage holes) can be used for container gardening.
-Unconventional space-saving containers can also include the use of vertical gardens, hanging gardens, and stepped plantings.
+Unconventional space-saving containers can also include the use of vertical gardens, hanging gardens and stepped plantings.

 Maximizing your space

 When selecting containers for your garden, you need to first think about your space and planting requirements.
 For example, your plants’ rooting needs will determine the depth of each plant’s container.
 If you are gardening on a balcony or a rooftop, weight may also be a consideration — fiber and plastic are significantly lighter than wood and clay pots.
 Aesthetics are another factor for reflection; while your tomatoes may not care that they are being grown in a bucket with a hole in it, you may decide that a more beautiful vessel will enhance your experience.
 Let your children decorate a few containers — this is a great opportunity for the kids to show off their artwork!
 Overall, be sure to reserve a container or two that are just for your kids.